Maleehak/login-template/README.md

 _Below is an example of how you can setup the project locally._

 ### Before you start
-This project contains two third party integrations.
+This project contains third party integrations.
 You need to gnerate the relevant API keys and add them in the project

 #### Google Signin